Super-asymmetric fission of heavy nuclei induced by intermediate energy protons: Introduction

-Fragments in high energy nuclear collisions are produced by spallation, fission, and multifragmentation.
-J. Hufner \cite{Hufner} using as classification parameters the mass number of the fragments, $A$, and their multiplicity, $M$, defined the processes in the following way: \begin{itemize} \item spallation is the process in which only one heavy fragment with mass close to the target mass $A_{T}$ is formed (a special case of spallation is the so-called deep spallation where $M=1$ but $A \sim 2A_{T}/3$); \item fission is the process in which $M=2$ and $A$ is arround $A_{T}/2$; \item multifragmentation is the process where $M>2$ and $A < 50$. \end{itemize}
+\begin{enumerate} \item spallation is the process in which only one heavy fragment with a mass close to the target mass, $A_{T}$, is formed (a special case of spallation is the so-called deep spallation where $M=1$ but $A \sim \frac{2}{3}A_{T}$); \item fission is the process in which $M=2$ and $A$ is around $A_{T}/2$; \item multifragmentation is the process where $M>2$ and $A < 50$. \end{enumerate}

-Emission of light particles, with atomic number $Z \leq 2$, usually dominates the yield of reaction products for light target nuclei, while for heavy targets also spallation and fission residua give significant contribution.
-In this scenario the formation of IMF can happen through one of the following processes: \begin{itemize} \item Fission of nuclei mass number in the range 120-130 \cite{Loveland}. \item Spallation including the emission of IMF, the so-called associated spallation \cite{Yariv}. \item Multifragmentation of heavy nuclei \cite{Grabez}. \end{itemize}
+Emission of light particles, with atomic number $Z \leq 2$, usually dominates the yield of reaction products for light target nuclei, while for heavy targets spallation and fission residua also give significant contribution.
+Thus, by adopting the definition that IMF are particles with $A>$ 4 but lighter than fission fragments ($A<$100), they can be formed through the following processes: i) Fission of nuclei mass number in the range of 120-130 \cite{Loveland}; ii) Spallation, including the emission of IMF, the so-called associated spallation \cite{Yariv}; iii) Multifragmentation of heavy nuclei \cite{Grabez}.

-Following this reasoning, as discussed below, for heavy targets the multifragmentation would be the only mechanism for the formation of IMF.
-Indeed in Ref. \cite{Grabez} it was found that in the reaction of 3.65$A$~$^{208}$Pb with $^1$H the formation of $^{12}$C nuclei presents the characteristics of multifragmentation, with a possible small contribution of binary process.
-However the formation of IMF was observed even at lower energies \cite{Ricciardi, Kotov, Barz} and in this case the dynamics was characteristic of a binary process with no evidences for multifragmantation.
-Hence the study of production of IMF from heavy target nuclei at intermediate energies can give new information on the nuclear dynamics.
-In the present work our objective is the measurement of the cross sections of residual nuclei in the IMF region for reactions on heavy nuclei induced by 660 MeV protons.
-The experimental data will be analysed by comparison with Monte Carlo calculations with the CRISP code \cite{crisp, Deppman2013}, as described below.
+For heavy targets, multifragmentation would be the only mechanism for the formation of IMF.
+Indeed, in Ref. \cite{Grabez}, it was found that in the inverse-kinematics reaction of 3.65$A$~MeV~$^{208}$Pb on $^1$H, the formation of $^{12}$C nucleus presents the characteristics of multifragmentation, with a possible small contribution of binary process.
+The formation of IMF was also observed in measurements at lower energies, see refs. \cite{Ricciardi,Kotov,Barz}, but in these cases, the dynamics of the process indicates a binary decay with no evidence for multifragmantation.
+Hence, the study of the production of IMF by reactions with heavy target nuclei at intermediate energies can give new information on the nuclear dynamics.
+In the present work, our objective is to present new data on the measured cross sections for residual nuclei in the IMF region, obtained from reactions induced by 660 MeV protons on heavy target nuclei, and the corresponding analysis performed with Monte Carlo calculations using the CRISP code \cite{crisp,Deppman2013}, as described below.

-\section{2 Theoretical aspects of IMF formation}
+\section{Theoretical aspects of IMF formation}